salmankhalid7/salmankhalid7/README.md

 🔭 I’m currently working on ...
-My Web Development skills, Open source, blockchain and bubble projects 🚀!<br>
+My Web Development skills, Open source🚀!<br>
 🌱 I’m currently learning ...
-MERN stack, DSA, Ai, Learning new world things in web!
+MERN stack, DSA, Ai.
 👯 I’m looking to collaborate on ...
-Any Open Source Project 🤝 I'm looking to team-up for ...
-Hackathons, coding events and projects.
+Any Open Source Project 🤝 I'm looking to team-up for ... coding events and projects.
 🤔 I’m looking for help with ...
 Understanding concepts of DSA 💬 Ask me about ...
 Javascript, React.js, CSS, C++, Open-Source.
 ⚡ Fun fact: Very Hardly Wanna be a Geopoltical Analyst 🌎 and an Economist 💹